DigitalNZ/supplejack/_posts/2014-05-01-development-setup.md

 $ cd mysupplejack_api_name
 $ bundle exec resque-pool --daemon --environment development
 ```
 These commands will start resque pool manager which is configurable in `config/resque-pool.yml`.
-See to [resque-pool](https://github.com/nevans/resque-pool) for documentation.
+See [resque-pool](https://github.com/nevans/resque-pool) for documentation.

 ```
 $ cd mysupplejack_api_name
 $ bundle exec rake resque:scheduler BACKGROUND=true
 ```
 These commands will start resque-scheduler which is configurable in `config/resque-scheduler.yml`.
-See to [resque-scheduler](https://github.com/resque/resque-scheduler) for documentation.
+See [resque-scheduler](https://github.com/resque/resque-scheduler) for documentation.

 ## Configure Solr